Skip to main content

 ✔ What do you want to do? · Create a TypeScript project

-✔ Hardhat project root: · /Users/lisk/git/hardhat-test
+✔ Hardhat project root: · /Users/lisk/git/my-project

 ✔ Do you want to add a .gitignore?
 (Y/n) · y